 “I am happy to help,” I said.
 “They shouldn’t pick on you.”

 I frowned.
-“I suppose I would.”
+“I suppose it does.”

 “You didn’t burn down a village or murder anyone.”